elmtree-askmo/cloudcannon-app/content/learn/psychology/what-mechanisms-are-involved-in-sound-localization.md

 url: /learn/psychology/questions/what-mechanisms-are-involved-in-sound-localization
 score: -1.0
 related_article1:
+    id: 116520
+    title: >-
+        What is the difference threshold and how is it measured?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-the-difference-threshold-and-how-is-it-measured
+related_article2:
     id: 116513
     title: >-
         What role does the visual cortex play in processing visual information?
     subject: Psychology
     url: /learn/psychology/questions/what-role-does-the-visual-cortex-play-in-processing-visual-information
-related_article2:
-    id: 116519
-    title: >-
-        How does the vestibular sense contribute to balance and spatial orientation?
-    subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-vestibular-sense-contribute-to-balance-and-spatial-orientation
 related_article3:
     id: 116537
     title: >-